ibm-cloud-docs/vmware-service/common/api-virtual-private-ep.md

 {{site.data.keyword.attribute-definition-list}}

-# Using a virtual private endpoint
+# Using a Virtual Private Endpoint
 {: #virtual-private-endpoints}

 After you created your {{site.data.keyword.cloud}} Virtual Private Cloud (VPC) and you want to connect to {{site.data.keyword.vmware-service_short}} APIs to create or manage your instance, you can create a Virtual Private Endpoint (VPE) in your VPC to access {{site.data.keyword.vmware-service_short}} APIs within your VPC network.